softwaresaved/2020-04-30-ramp-swc/novice/python/02-lists.md

 ### Arrays in Python

-So we can use variables to hold values - useful!
+So we can use variables to hold values which we can then manipulate - useful!
 But what about when we need to hold many different values, such as a set of phone numbers?

 One of the most fundamental data structures in any language is the array, used to hold many values at once.
 Python doesn't have a native array data structure, but it has the list which